sourmash-bio/sourmash/doc/tutorial-lemonade.md

 Here we're telling sourmash to sketch at k=31, and to track k-mer multiplicity (with 'abund').
 We sketch _both_ metagenome files together into a single signature named `SRR8859675` and stored in the file `SRR8859675.sig.gz`.

 When we run this, we should see:

->calculated 1 signature for 3452142 sequences taken from 2 files
+>`calculated 1 signature for 3452142 sequences taken from 2 files`

-so that's how many reads there are in these two files!
+which tells you how many reads there are in these two files!

 If you look at the resulting files,
 ```